wesleyhsin/PizzeriaDataProject/ProjectOutline.md

 - Wants to know which staff members are working when
 - Based on the staff salary info, how much each pizza costs (ingredients + chefs + delivery)
 --------------------------------------------------------------------------------------------------
-Using QuickDBD to layout database
+# Using QuickDBD to layout database

 ![QuickDBD-Pizza Database](https://github.com/wesleyhsin/PizzeriaDataProject/assets/156386124/867fc7be-6a35-44dc-b412-f2658f9b8115)

+# Imported all Spreadsheets into MySql Workbench for SQL Analysis